 Excuse the poor quality.
 I just captured the interpreter with Hypercam instead of rendering to video directly.

-To experience Grove Script the way it’s meant to be you should download this package.
-It includes a precompiled interpreter, full source-code, documentation, examples and a half finished tutorial!
+To experience Grove Script the way it’s meant to be you should check out the Github repository.
+There’s a precompiled interpreter, full source-code, documentation, examples and a half finished tutorial!
 Feel encouraged to try it for yourself: Start Grove.exe.
 Drag&Drop some scripts from the example folder to the application.
 You can edit the script while Grove executes it and it will adapt at run time.
 If you’ve got questions and can’t find answers in the Docs or from the tutorial just comment below!

-There’s no reason this should not run on Mac or Linux.
-If you want to compile it you need the Cinder Framework - the rest is just plain standard C++.
+There’s no reason this shouldn’t compile on Mac or Linux.
+If you want to make your own build you need the Cinder Framework – the rest is just plain standard C++.

 And if you just want to know how Grove Script looks like without having to download and run executables from the internet here’s the listing that generates the animation from the above video: